Pks20/University_Event_Management/README.md

 * Project Summary
-   In this project we created job search portal andused h2 database to store the data.
-We used CRUD operation in this project.like add companyr, get company etc.
+   In this project we created University Event Management and used h2 database to store the data.
+We used CRUD operation in this project.like add student, delete student, get student and same operation with event etc.